ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/pure_event_algorithm_description.md

 box is not in the integration region, then it is not added to the total signal and not further investigated.

-##### Comment on scalability
+##### Comment on scalability and dependence on underlying data structure

-The way we the data is stored in the structure should not matter to this algorithm.
+Ultimately the algorithm is interested in several patches of localized events, ie peaks.
-Especially, having a parallel *MDEventWorkspace* would not be an issue here.
+This means that the sphere integration is a local operation.

 ### IntegratePeaksCWSD
 Integrate single-crystal peaks in reciprocal space, for *MDEventWorkspace* s from reactor-source single crystal diffractometer.